Terry Irving charts the politics of early twentieth century Australia through the life of writer and polymath Vere Gordon Childe.

 Braham Dabscheck is a Senior Fellow at the Melbourne Law School at Melbourne University who writes on industrial relations and sport.
 He recently completed a history of the Rugby League Players’ Association.

-You can buy The Fatal Lure of Politics from Abbey’s at a 10% discount by quoting the promotion code NEWTOWNREVIEW here or you can buy it from Booktopia here.
+You can buy The Fatal Lure of Politics from Abbey’s at a 10% discount by quoting the promotion code NEWTOWNREVIEW here.

 To see if it is available from Newtown Library, click here.